TheCraftKid/today-i-learned-web/README.md

 Cloud Scheduler is scheduled to run every day at 12:00 AM UTC.

 ## Developing
+This project uses the Vue CLI, but you don't have to install it globally as the project includes it as a devDependency.

+ - Run `npm install` to setup the workspace.
+ - Run `npm run serve` to start the local development server.

 This project uses the Firebase CLI.
 Make sure it's installed before continuing:
 ```bash
     npm i -g firebase-tools
 ```

+Make sure you're signed in by running `firebase auth` before trying to deploy the site.

 Initialize the project by running `firebase init`.
 Choose the Firebase project that will be used for deployments, and accept the default prompts, not